At age eight, just before starting the second grade, my grandmother moved us from

 The land is flat and hot – cotton country.
 The black people greatly outnumbered the

 white people in the county, but this was segregation and black people didn't count.
+Sharkey

 river was once common in the area.
 We had three rooms: two bedrooms and a

 My entrance into school was not pleasant.
-I was from Kentucky and so the
+I was from

+and so the

 students decided I was a Yankee.
 The

 ‘The 4th of July’ was not celebrated because that was the

-date that Vicksburg
+date that Kentucky

 fell to ‘Grants army of northern aggression.’
+Vicksburg

 home for a couple of days.
 Vicksburg

 Note: I could not find a picture of a telephone on Google without the dial on it.
 Our phone was black with just a small white placard in the center of the receiver that had our telephone number printed on it.

 Just before moving to

 sister/mother gave me a J.C.
 Higgins, 26 inch, red and white bicycle.
+Mississippi

-I entered the eleventh grade.
+I rode this bicycle to school and back until I entered the eleventh grade.
 In the early days the bicycle was my get away vehicle after school.
 My bicycle was named Fury for the horse of Straight Arrow – my comic book and radio hero.

 of each day began after school at

 5 p.m. when I would sit on the floor at home, in front of the large Philco